Department and Program Descriptions

 You’ve taken English in high school, devoured novels by your favorite author, discussed and debated your favorite films.
 At Williams, you have a chance to take your interest in literature into new territory with courses in Comparative Literature, studying literatures from around the world and exploring how texts of all sorts work within the cultures and times that produced them.

 Williams has a thriving interdisciplinary Program in Comparative Literature that brings together faculty and coursework from many different departments.
-Through our courses, you will encounter works of literature from Arabic, Chinese, French, German, Greek, Japanese, Latin, Russian, Spanish, and other language traditions, whether in English translation or in the original.
-These courses cover familiar genres and media like prose, poetry, and film, but also include a wide range of other types of texts—animation, theater, comics, pop music, even video games—that you may not have thought of as “literature.”
+Through our courses, you will encounter works of literature from Arabic, Chinese, English, French, German, Greek, Japanese, Latin, Russian, Spanish, and other traditions, whether in English translation or in the original languages.
+These courses cover familiar genres and media like prose, poetry, and film, but also include a wide range of other texts—animation, theater, comics, pop music, even video games—that you may not have thought of as “literature.”

-The major in Comparative Literature invites students to engage with literary works and literary theory across multiple languages.
-Our majors develop individualized courses of study that incorporate courses from other departments and programs as well as courses offered within Comp Lit.
+The major in Comparative Literature invites students to engage with literary works and literary theory across multiple language traditions.
+Our majors develop individualized courses of study that focus on the ideas and texts of real interest to them, incorporating courses from other departments and programs as well as courses offered within Comp Lit.
 The major also allows for study abroad in almost any place you can think of.

 Major